MuchoFunkable/AreteNews/README.md

 ## Arete News

 Arete is a Greek word describing a person striving for moral virtue and excellence.
 Arete News is a solution to todays problem of people only reading news from their most used sources, which are heavily influenced by the surroundings of where a person has been growing up and the people that they surround themself with.
-It is a problem because people are not exposing themselves to opposing viewpoints and thus not being challenged in their viewpoints, which is important for a functioning human being to have critical thinking to cultivate an ability to point out flaws and admit when they themself are wrong.
+It is a problem because people are not exposing themselves to opposing viewpoints and thus not being challenged in their viewpoints, which is important for a functioning human being to cultivate critical thinking and an ability to point out flaws and admit when they themself are wrong.

 ### How does Arete News work?